zechtz/gepg-java/README.md

 ```

-# Contributing
+## Contributing

-We welcome contributions!
+I welcome contributions!
 If you want to contribute to this project, please fork the repository and create a pull request with your changes.
 Make sure to follow the existing code style and include tests for your changes.

-# License
+## License

 This project is licensed under the MIT License.
 See the LICENSE file for details